usdot-fhwa-stol/v2x-emulator/README.md

 ```
 sudo systemctl enable v2x-emulator.timer
 ```
+The boot timer can be increased to ensure the service is brought up after the system has initialized.
+Checking the `systemctl status` after a restart will help determine if the service has been configured with a long enough timer.

 ### Crontab
-Link the v2x-emulator script to a /bin location:
+Link the `V2X_OBU.py` script to a `/bin` location with consideration for where `v2x-emulator` is installed:
 ```
 ln -s /home/$USER/cda_ws/src/v2x-emulator/src/V2X_OBU.py /bin/V2X_OBU.py
 ```